-Highgate Wood and Queen's Wood walk
+Highgate Wood and Queen's Wood Short Walk

 Meandering route through two adjacent ancient woods with very different character.
 Undulating.